zzzx1224/Beyond-model-adaptation-at-test-time-Papers/README.md

 ## Datasets

-We put the commonly used datasets for test-time adaptation methods in [Datasets](https://github.com/zzzx1224/Papers-of-test-time-adaptation/blob/main/Datasets.md).
+We put the commonly used image classification datasets for test-time adaptation methods in [Datasets](https://github.com/zzzx1224/Papers-of-test-time-adaptation/blob/main/Datasets.md).

 ## Applications